kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/client-utils.md

 The library also exports `core` utilities that you can use to develop your own API functions for any type kind of smart contract.

-The client utilities are listed alphabetically in this reference to make they easy to find by name.
-However, you typically call the utilities in the following order to represent the normal workflow:

-- Open a connection with asyncPipe.
-- Submit a request with submitClient.
-- Check whether the request is likely to succeed with preflightClient.
-- Read the raw response with dirtyReadClient.
-- Complete the transaction with crossChainClient.
+The client-utils package contains functions exported into the following modules:

+- built-in
+- coin
+- core
+- marmalade
+- nodejs

 ## Built-in utilities